 - Do not store your tent in a wet or damp area, this can encourage the growth of mold or mildew.

-- Do not let debris, dirt, water, or items collect in the inside of your tent.
+- Do not let debris, dirt, water, or items collect the inside of your tent.
 This can cause damage to the fabric as well.
-Remember, taking care of the interior is just as important as the exterior.
+Remember, caring for the interior is just as important as the exterior.

 - Do not use abrasive brushes or sponges to clean your tent. you risk scratching, ripping, or tearing the fabric.

 By following these instructions, you’ll ensure that the investment you’ve made will last.
-If you’re not sure how to best care for your tent, always consult your textile supplier on how to clean and maintain your fabrics.
+If you’re unsure how to best care for your tent, always consult your textile supplier on how to clean and maintain your fabrics.

 Remember, taking care of your tent involves due diligence.
-Printing out a list of the Do’s and Don’ts of tent fabric care for your employees or yourself is a great step in keeping best practices on the top of your mind.
+Printing out a step-by-step guide on post-event tent fabric care for your employees or yourself is a significant step in keeping best practices on the top of your mind.
 Consult this list every time you use and store your tents, and train your employees on the do’s and don’ts of cleaning and maintaining your tent fabrics.
 Knowledge is the first step in preventing damage to your investment.

-Tent fabrics require special care, and selecting the right material is just as important as proper upkeep.
+Tent fabrics require special care, and selecting the suitable material is as important as proper upkeep.
 Download our free guide, Five Factors to Consider When Buying Tent Fabric Material to help inform your decision making.